mme/beakjs/README.md

 };
 ```

-Note that the function will automatically be made available to the copilot when your component is mounted.
-This is a powerful concept, ensuring that the copilot is always in sync with the current context of your app, providing relevant assistance to the user.
+Note that the function is available to the assistant when your component is mounted.
+This is a powerful concept, ensuring that the assistant will be able to call functions relevant to the current context of your app.

 ### Let the Assistant Know What's Happening On Screen

-You can easily let the copilot know what it currently on screen by using `useBeakContext`:
+You can easily let the assistant know what it currently on screen by using `useBeakContext`:

 ```jsx
 import { useBeakContext } from "@beakjs/react";